skrshe/gimme/readme.md

 at this moment running `gm` only prints what it will be used for to terminal output.

 # Functionality
-- work like a unix application: only print when when something important is happening
+- only print when when something important is happening
-- work with github-like REST apis
+- use github-like REST apis

 go to [wiki/options](options.md) for info